Safeguarding Sobriety

 The point is that mind-altering substances produce reactions brought on by deficiencies in the body’s natural nutrients.
 Whether the drug is pot, heroin, crystal meth, fentanyl, beer, or Tylenol, the result is the same.
 All of these are foreign substances.
 And they will have a negative effect on the well-being of the organism.

-Vitamin depletion explains why a person feels “crummy” when coming off drugs and alcohol, even weeks after sobriety.
-The deficiency can be rapid or happen over varying lengths of time during intoxication.
 Much has to do with the substance, quantity and frequency of abuse and the original health of the person.
-Stopping substance misuse is a good start, but the person recovering can feel under par for a long time afterwards.
+Stopping substance misuse is a good start.
+But the person recovering can feel under par for a long time afterwards.

-Many websites will talk about drugs’ effects on the body, mind, and personality.
-The majority of these are attributed to the substance itself.
-Very few will mention the depletion of nutrients in the system.
 The oddity is that it is so simple to understand.
-The simple action of replenishing the body with a boost of good high-quality nutrients will bring about a quick recovery in health.
-Plus, because the individual feels better in general, it strengthens the decision to stay sober.
+The simple action of replenishing the body with a boost of good, high-quality nutrients will bring about a recovery in health.
+Plus, because the individual generally feels better, it strengthens the decision to stay sober.

 Quitting drugs and alcohol is the first step.
 Rebuilding the body’s health is another very important step that people shouldn’t neglect.
 Wholesome foods and high-quality dietary supplements give anyone recovering from addiction a boost and a definite feeling of well-being.
 Life is more enjoyable and more manageable when we feel healthy and energetic.